ascopes/java-compiler-testing/README.md

 - Provides support for `javac` out of the box, with the ability to support other JSR-199 implementations if desired -- just make use of one of the compiler classes, or make your own!
-- Implements a fully functional JSR-199 Path JavaFileManager.
+- Implements a fully functional JSR-199 Path JavaFileManager and class loading mechanism.
 - Fluent syntax for creating configurations, executing them, and inspecting the results.
 - Integration with [AssertJ](https://assertj.github.io/doc/)